act-rules/act-rules.github.io/_rules/document-has-headings-047fe0.md

 **Note**: Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content](https://www.w3.org/WAI/WCAG21/Techniques/html/H69), expects the heading to accurately describe its corresponding section.

+**Note**: Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content](https://www.w3.org/WAI/WCAG21/Techniques/html/H69), expects the headings are correctly nested without skipping level.
+It is nonetheless recommended to nest headings hierarchically without skipping levels.

 ## Assumptions

 _There are currently no assumptions_